EMERGENCY FOOD & SHELTER PROGRAM

 - If they are a private voluntary organization, have a voluntary board

 Qualifying agencies are urged to apply.
-Individuals are not eligible to apply for this fund.
+Individuals are not eligible to apply for these funds.

 Apply for Funds

-The application period for Phase 38 is CLOSED.
+The application period for the Emergency Food and Shelter Program is closed.

-The application period will closeD on Friday, January 15 at 5:00 pm.
+The application period closed on Saturday, June 12 at 5 pm.

 Applications must be submitted prior to the deadline.